Smithsonian/mpc-public/mpc_orb/tests/README.md

 ## Expected Test Results
-The expected results of running the above are ...
+As of April 2023, the expected results of running the above test are ...

 collected 14 items